cs1302uga/cs1302-ce06/README.md

    name of the method.
 However, you may modify other parts of the method signature as well as the method's body, as needed. *Note*: You should also update Javadoc comments in the `Driver` class where necessary.
 In your notes, summarize the changes you made.

+1. Regenerate the API documentation website for all of the code in the `cs1302` package.

 **CHECKPOINT**